quentinsf/IMAPdedup/README.md

 You can use the `-R` option to reverse the order in which the folders are processed.
 The main use of this is with recursive searches, if you want duplicates of messages found in child folders to be removed from the parents, rather than the other way around.

-With the `-d` option, it's removes all marked messages from the server (Expunge).
-This is a dangerous option, so use with caution!
+With the `-d` option, the server will be told to remove all marked messages ('expunge').
+This is a dangerous option, so use with caution, but if you are confident you do want to delete everything marked, it can be much faster to ask for them to be expunged.

 ## Specifying the password